Chad Baker-Mazara

-Chad Baker-Mazara (born January 27, 2000) is a Dominican college basketball player for the USC Trojans, He previously played for the Auburn Tigers, the Duquesne Dukes, San Diego State Aztecs, and at Northwest Florida State College.
+Chad Baker-Mazara (born January 27, 2000) is a Dominican basketball player for the Gigantes de Carolina of the Baloncesto Superior Nacional.
+He played college basketball for the Duquesne Dukes, San Diego State Aztecs, Northwest Florida State Raiders, Auburn Tigers and USC Trojans.

 Early life and high school

 Baker-Mazara was born on January 27, 2000, in Santo Domingo, Dominican Republic, to Derrek Baker and Carmen Mazara.
 His father played college basketball at South Carolina State in 1984–85 before playing and coaching overseas.
 Baker-Mazara moved to the United States to live with his grandfather, Bailey Baker, prior to his junior year of high school.

 After moving to the Colonia section of Woodbridge Township, New Jersey in 2017, Baker-Mazara played two seasons of high school basketball at Colonia High School.
 As a senior, he averaged 18.9 points, 8.7 rebounds, 2.4 assists, 2.1 steals, and 1.7 blocks per game and was named the Home News Tribune Player of the Year.
 Baker-Mazara also earned an invite to the NJSCA Senior Boys All-Star Game.
 He went on to play a postgraduate year at SPIRE Academy in Geneva, Ohio, helping the team to a 23–4 record.
 Baker-Mazara originally committed to play college basketball at Mississippi Valley State before flipping to Duquesne.